Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 ### Pipeline variables

-The primary pipeline variable file hosts the fundamental pipeline configuration.
+The primary pipeline variable file hosts the fundamental pipeline configuration and is stored in a different location, based on the [DevOps platform](#devops-tool-specific-considerations).
 In here you will find and can configure information such as:

 #### ***General***
 | Variable Name | Example Value | Description |